 Anyone who has undergone the “trauma” of freshman P.E. might associate exercise with sweaty locker rooms and school gym shorts, but reassure your kids that this doesn’t have to be the case.

 - Zumba, aerobic dance to international music, is a growing trend in young adult fitness.
 Sign up for a class with your teen and salsa those summer pounds away.

 - Make a run for it: Sign up together for a summer 5K or mile fun run in your area.
 Training together gives you the opportunity to talk with your child and work toward a common goal.

 - Does your high schooler need a little four-legged encouragement to get fit?
 A study in this year’s American Journal of Preventive Medicine revealed that teen dog owners get more physical activity than non-dog owners, so this summer might be a good time to pick out a puppy.

-When it comes to getting your children to exercise, being their fitness role model is important.
+When it comes to getting your child to exercise, being a fitness role model is important.
 Kids can smell hypocrisy a mile away.
-Set goals and get fit as a family this summer to establish habits that will last your child a lifetime.
+Set goals and get fit as a family this summer to establish habits that will last a lifetime.